 The Committee is strongly committed to impartial, blind review.
 Notes are reviewed without knowledge of the author's name or other identifying information, and authors' identities are only revealed to the Committee after a Note has been accepted.
-Any Committee member who can identify a Note's author with confidence will be recused from the Committee's deliberations on the Note.
+Any Committee member who can identify a Note's author with confidence will be recused from deliberations.

-To preserve the anonymity critical to the Committee's review of submissions, you should not discuss your Note with members of the Committee apart from your NDE, if applicable.
-To that end, please do not discuss your Note with Urja Mittal, Juliana Brint, Sarah Burack, Gregory Cui, Joseph Falvey, Megan McGlynn, Nathan Nash, Marissa Roy, Cobus van der Ven, or Hilary Ledwell.
+To preserve the anonymity critical to the Committee's review of submissions, you should not discuss any aspect of your Note or the submissions process with members of the Committee apart from your NDE, if applicable.

-The Notes Committee will not consider submissions that contain identifying information about the author.
+The Notes and Comments Committee will not consider submissions that contain identifying information about the author.
 Prior to uploading any documents, please double check to make sure that you have removed all self-identifying references from your documents (except the Submission Form, which is the only document that should contain identifying information).
-For all documents (except the Submission Form), please select "File" and then "Properties" on Microsoft Word and remove your name from the "Author" field.
+For all documents, please select "File" and then "Properties" on Microsoft Word and remove your name from the "Author" field.